lf-edge/ekuiper/docs/en_US/rules/data_template.md

  "dataTemplate": "{{json .}}"
 ```

-- After setting `sendSingle` to `true`, Kuiper traverses the `[]map[string]interface{}` data type that has been passed to the sink.
+- After setting `sendSingle` to `true`, eKuiper traverses the `[]map[string]interface{}` data type that has been passed to the sink.
 For each data in the traversal process, the user-specified data template will be applied.
-- `json` is a function provided by Kuiper (users can refer to [Kuiper Extension Template Function](overview.md) for more information of Kuiper extensions), which can convert incoming parameters into JSON string output.
+- `json` is a function provided by eKuiper (users can refer to [eKuiper Extension Template Function](overview.md) for more information of eKuiper extensions), which can convert incoming parameters into JSON string output.
 For each piece of traversed data, the content in the map is converted to a JSON string

 Golang also provides some built-in functions.
 Users can refer to [More Golang Built-in Functions](https://golang.org/pkg/text/template/#hdr-Functions) for more function information.